 Insurance and safety for an activity: You may need to ask the provider of that activity what training and insurance cover is required or is in place.

 Check the activity: Remember to check if what you are planning to do is permitted for the section with your Leader.
 The DofE is very firm on what activities fall into which sections and they cannot be used for more than one section.
 Before starting any activity, we recommend you make a few basic checks to see how the organisation keeps young people safe.
 See our safeguarding advice.

-Repeating activities for the next level: If you did a previous level (Bronze/Silver), you can choose the same activity for your next level (Silver/Gold) or choose to keep getting better at the ones you’ve just been doing – whatever interests you most.
+Repeating activities for the next level: If you did a previous level (Bronze/Silver), you can choose a new activity for your next level (Silver/Gold) or choose to keep getting better at the ones you’ve just been doing – whatever interests you most.